Five Tools for a Defense-in-Depth Strategy for Endpoints

 Endpoint detection and response, antivirus software, privilege management, application patching and OS patching are each, individually, major contributors to the security of your endpoints.
 However, to be sure that your laptops, desktops and servers are as protected as possible, you need all five of the essential tools working together.

 Many organizations depend upon antivirus software alone to keep their endpoints secure, but that isn’t enough.
 Privilege management is a key part of the successful security strategy.
 Establishing a policy of least privilege is essential for this.
 If you establish access control to ensure that no person has access to more than they need at any given time, it makes it much harder for attackers to escalate privileges and take aim at vital assets.
-CyberArk is the global leader in privileged access security and CyberArk Endpoint Manager can help your organization institute a policy of least privilege and get started on your journey to defense in depth.
+CyberArk is the global leader in privileged access management and CyberArk Endpoint Manager can help your organization institute a policy of least privilege and get started on your journey to defense in depth.

 Thinking about taking the next step to reduce your endpoint attack surface and strengthen your overall cybersecurity?
 Think least privilege.
 To discover more benefits of CyberArk Endpoint Privilege Manager, visit here.